sharkrf/osw-http-api/README.md

 - 12: Authentication token downloaded successfully.
 - 13: Authentication token download failed.
 - 14: Connector authentication failed.
+- 15: Color code mismatch in received stream from modem.
+- 16: DGID mismatch in received stream from modem.
+- 17: RAN mismatch in received stream from modem.
+- 18: DAPNET server error.
+In this case param is the error string.
+- 19: DAPNET server error, invalid auth key.
+- 20: NAC mismatch in received stream from modem.
+- 21: Transceiver mode should be set to Digital Narrow (DN).
+- 22: Transceiver modem should be set to Voice Wide (VW).

 #### Push message type: time